Related COVID-19 List Information

 - details of the parties’ reasonable attempts to resolve the dispute through negotiation, or details of why it was not safe to attempt to resolve the dispute by negotiation; and

-- If applicable, annexing (or attaching a photo or copy of) any current family violence order, e.g. an intervention order or domestic violence order.
+- If applicable, annexing (or attaching a photo or copy of) any current family law orders, parenting plans, or family violence orders, e.g. an intervention order or domestic violence order and details of any charges or convictions resulting from breaches of those family violence orders.

 - In accordance with Joint Practice Direction 2 of 2020, you may sign the Application and Affidavit electronically.
 The Affidavit may be filed without a qualifying witness signing the document.